PrestaShop/docs/src/content/1.7/development/naming-conventions/_index.md

 }
 ```

-Following our standard action names, for a standard page you should use
+For a default page, you should be following our standard action names.
+Applying this rule, this means you should have matching template names:
 - `index.html.twig`
 - `create.html.twig`
 - `edit.html.twig`